grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ruler-storage.backend
 [backend: <string> | default = "filesystem"]

-# (advanced) Prefix for all objects stored in the backend storage.
+# (experimental) Prefix for all objects stored in the backend storage.
 For
 # simplicity, it may only contain digits and English alphabet letters.
 # CLI flag: -ruler-storage.storage-prefix
 [storage_prefix: <string> | default = ""]